MicrosoftDocs/sdk-api/sdk-api-src/content/infotech/nf-infotech-iitresultset-add(propid,dword,priority).md

-This method is used to add a column for pointer properties.
+This method is used to add a column for numerical properties.